What is Chapter 12 Bankruptcy?

 He has a credit card, on which his brother is also liable, Under Chapter 12, his brother would also be protected by the automatic stay as to that debt even though John's brother did not file bankruptcy himself.
 A similar provision is also available in Chapter 13.
 This is often called the co-debtor stay.

 Meeting of Creditors

 A Chapter 12 trustee will hold a meeting of creditors after the filing of the bankruptcy petition, similar to other bankruptcy chapters.
 During the meeting, the trustee and creditors may ask you questions about your petition and financial affairs.

 Chapter 12 Plan

-The Chapter 12 debtor does not receive a discharge until all of his or her plan payments have been made.
+The Chapter 12 debtor does not receive a discharge until all of their plan payments have been made.
 However, there is an exception called the "hardship discharge," which permits a discharge despite having not made all plan payments.
-This is permitted if the debtor can prove that he or she failed to make all plan payments due to no fault of their own and the cause was not within his or her control.
-An example may be severe illness.
+This is permitted if the debtor can prove that they failed to make all plan payments due to no fault of their own and the cause was not within their control.
+An example may be a severe illness.

-Chapter 12 is remarkably similar to Chapter 13 in many respects, such as that it requires the proposal of a plan and payments over a 3 to 5 year period.
-However, Chapter 12 is geared towards fishermen and farmers, and accordingly the government has deferred to their unique and difficult financial circumstances.
+Chapter 12 is remarkably similar to Chapter 13 in many respects, such as that it requires the proposal of a plan and payments over a three to five year period.
+However, Chapter 12 is geared towards fishermen and farmers, and accordingly, the government has deferred to their unique and difficult financial circumstances.